dgsmith7/cobol-modernize-example/README.md

 This repository contains a complete, working example of enterprise legacy modernization:

 - **COBOL Core**: The original banking logic, file formats, and CLI interface remain unchanged.
 All business logic, data validation, and transaction processing are handled by the original COBOL programs.
 Data is stored in sequential files for maximum compatibility.
+Additionally, there is a script that re-baselines the database with stunt accounts and transactions for experimentation (deleting existing files and replacing them with "stunt data").
 - **Node.js API Server**: A RESTful API layer that invokes COBOL programs, parses their output, and exposes modern endpoints.
 The Node.js server exposes REST endpoints for all banking operations.
 Each API call spawns a COBOL process, passes parameters, and parses the output into JSON.
 Handles input validation, error translation, and potentially CORS for web access, although it has been tested on a local server.
 - **React Frontend**: A responsive, user-friendly web UI for all banking operations, communicating with the API server.
 The web UI provides account management, transactions, and history views.
 It uses React Router for navigation and Bootstrap for styling.
 All operations are performed via API calls—no direct access to COBOL or data files.